 Doctoral Report Network: The AMEE Doctoral Report Award encourages and awards investigators who have conducted high quality research in the domain of health professions education.
 Students are invited to submit their full thesis for review by a panel of experienced PhD supervisors/mentors, then further evaluated at the AMEE meeting to identify an overall best thesis.
 This initiative aims to acknowledge high quality research in the field.
-We had 24 submissions in 2020-2021, of which 8 were accepted and 6 presented at AMEE 2021.
+We had 58 submissions in 2022-2023, of which 9 were accepted and presented at AMEE 2023.
 Please check the AMEE conference website for key dates.

 Poster mentoring: The Research Committee offers poster mentoring during the Annual Meeting.
 Please look out for communications about this opportunity to get feedback on your poster from international experts.